puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 ### cert_inventory

 The inventory file.
 This is a text file to which the CA writes a complete listing of all certificates.
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.

 - *Default*: $cadir/inventory.txt